brookhong/Surfingkeys/README.md

 Anything not listed is still confirmed.
 The default is `["read_page", "search_page", "list_page_links"]`: reading the page you opened the chat on is the point of opening it there, and none of the three takes a destination, so they have nowhere to send anything — the latter two are served from the same snapshot as `read_page` and report strictly less of it, so asking about them while the whole page goes unasked would only teach you to approve without reading.
 Set it to `[]` to be asked about those too. `page_outline` and `highlight_on_page` are reasonable additions for the same reason: the first reports strictly less of the page than `read_page`, and the second sends nothing anywhere. `read_tab` and `fetch_url` are the two worth thinking twice about before listing: the first can hand over a page you are not looking at — your mail, your tickets — and the second takes a URL chosen per call by a model that has been reading text the page wrote, so a standing permission for it is a standing permission to send something somewhere.

-A tool that CHANGES something — `open_url`, `group_tabs` — is asked about every single time.
-Listing it in `llmAllowedTools` has no effect, and the prompt for it does not offer `a`, because a standing permission is a judgement made once about calls that have not happened yet: with these tools the arguments are the whole decision — which URL, which tabs — and they are chosen per call by a model that has been reading text the page wrote.
+A tool that CHANGES something — `open_url`, `group_tabs` — is asked about until you grant it a site.
+Listing it in `llmAllowedTools` has no effect and the prompt for it does not offer `a`, because a standing permission is a judgement made once about calls that have not happened yet: with these tools the arguments are the whole decision — which URL, which tabs — and they are chosen per call by a model that has been reading text the page wrote.
 So the prompt names the target rather than the tool, looking up what the ids mean first:

     🔐 group_tabs wants to put 3 tabs: "Inbox", "Pull requests", "CI — build #4821" into a tab group named "work".
        tabIds: [7,12,19]
        title: work
-       y allow once · n deny
+       y allow once · s allow any call on https://github.com · n deny

+`s` is the one standing permission these accept, and it reads **allow any call** rather than "allow on", because the prompt above it describes the call in front of you while the grant covers the ones after it — arguments included.
+It is the only grant whose reach you choose with the same keystroke that makes it — one origin, the one the prompt names — and `/clear` on that site, or `/permissions clear` from anywhere, takes it back in every tab at once.
+A setting cannot stand in for it, and neither can `a`: those answer for sites you are not on, or before the model has shown what it does with the tool.
+Worth pressing for *"open each of these links"* on a site you are working through; worth thinking about first for `open_url`, since a URL is also a way to send something somewhere, and the model picks it after reading the page.
+Whatever you grant, the call still appears in the chat as a trace line — the prompt is what a granted call loses, not the record of it, and `/permissions` will still name the tool afterwards.

 ### To use LLM chat with a specified system prompt